Great Eastern Rail Campaign

 Mark Pendlington, Chairman of New Anglia LEP and co-chair of GEML Taskforce said, “This is a massive achievement for our rail campaign and a great vote of confidence in the future of our region.
 The voices of many thousands of passengers and business, education and stakeholder leaders across Norfolk, Suffolk and Essex have been heard loud and clear.

 “This is the best result we have ever had for the Great Eastern Main Line and it is all done to the power of effective collaboration with passengers, businesses, local authorities, MPs and education leaders, working together to put a compelling case across.
 I would like to thank them all for their fantastic efforts throughout the year.

 “The priority now is to make sure that we have the momentum and that passengers begin to see improvements to the standard of service as soon as possible.

 “Our Taskforce will continue its hugely valuable work to ensure that the investments and improvements are delivered on time and to the specifications we outlined.
 We will be working closely with everyone involved in making this happen.”

-In September, Department for Transport published the invitation to tender for the Greater Anglia franchise – setting out the specification for the next East Anglia rail franchise.
+In September 2015, Department for Transport published the Invitation to Tender for the Greater Anglia franchise – setting out the specification for the next East Anglia rail franchise.
 Passengers will be able to travel from London to ‘Norwich in 90′ and Ipswich in 60’ when the new franchise starts in October 2016.
 The contract winner will also be required to bring modern, state of the art trains, with the expectation that they will be new.
-The full invitation to tender can be read on the Government’s website here.
+The full invitation to tender Invitation to Tender can be read on the Government’s website.